ps2cnc/ps2cnc/README.md

 ![Alt text](./readme/004.png)

-If you remember from school or you can search for the unit circle.
+If you remember from school or you can search the web for the unit circle.
 Zero degrees is to the right, 90 is straight up, 180 to the right 270 down...360 degrees in a circle if using degrees.
 2 PI (3.14.....forever) in radians.
 Arc is used for increasing, positive, counter clockwise direction around the circle.  arcn for the other direction.
 The five numbers are the X and Y of the CENTER of the radius.
-The third is the radius.
+The third is the RADIUS.
 Fourth and fifth are the start and end angle in degrees.

-Note from the image that I did not have to lineto between the moveto/starting point and the beginning of the curve.
-You can also, at least with the PostScript tools I use, not start with a moveto if you start with an arc.
+Note from the image that I did not have to lineto between the moveto/starting point and the beginning of the curve, but there is a line.
+You can also, at least with the PostScript tools I use, not start with a moveto if you start with an arc (and the starting point of the arc is the starting point of the path).
 Depends on how you want to define the shape.

 ```
 G21         ; Set units to mm